Skip to main content

 Don't ignore that light

 What should you do if the check engine light comes on and it's steady rather than flashing?
-The most obvious answer is to get the engine checked by a mechanic, but you may be tempted to ignore it, especially if you know that a steady light is less of an immediate concern than a flashing one.
+The most obvious answer is to get the engine checked by a mechanic, but you might be tempted to ignore it, especially if you know that a steady light is less of an immediate concern than a flashing one.
 Indeed, many people simply do nothing, perhaps fearing an expensive repair bill.
 Some drivers with older vehicles may want to squeeze out as many remaining miles as possible without visiting a service garage.

 How to turn off the check engine light